swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

             """        // Note that there are 12 spaces before the delimiter on this line.
 ```

-Strips 12 spaces from the beginning of each line in the literal, producing a string with
+The compiler will strip 12 spaces from the beginning of each line in the literal, producing a string with
 this content (including a trailing newline):

 ```xml